skyzyx/managing-humans/README.md

-# Step 1: Subscribe to these blogs, and read everything they post
+# Subscribe to these blogs, and read everything they post

 Much of what is linked here is from these two sites.